tomastefanadrian/Autoencoder-for-Improved-Estimation-of-Channelized-Reservoirs/README.md

 Sebacher, B., Toma, S.A.
 Bridging Deep Convolutional Autoencoders and Ensemble Smoothers for Improved Estimation of Channelized Reservoirs.
 Math Geosci 54, 903–939 (2022). https://doi.org/10.1007/s11004-022-09997-7

+If you use the VAE please cite this repository.

 Folders:

 Data - input data (training and testing) - not pushed to git, because the files are too large